gasparka/spectrogram/README.md

-Accelerator is implemented in 18-bit fixed-point format, thus it might be interesting to compare the accuracy against a floating-point model.
+Accelerator is implemented in 18-bit fixed-point format, thus it might be interesting to compare it against the floating-point model.

 Comparision with high-power input signal: